What’s in Season – December Produce and Recipes

 How to roast beets

-Potatoes: For December, the heartier, larger potato varieties come into their own, having had all year to grow and develop.
-Look for Maris Piper, Nicola, and red potatoes – they are specifically planted to be enjoyed during the winter months.
+Potatoes: In December, the heartier, larger potato varieties come into their own, having had all year to grow and develop.
+Look for Maris Piper, Nicola, and red potatoes—they are specifically planted to be enjoyed during the winter months.
 There are limitless possibilities when it comes to preparing potatoes.
-Enjoy them mashed, boiled, roasted, baked, au gratin, Lebanese-style, or smashed.

 Fruit

-Citrus fruit: Oranges, clementines, and tangerines are a Christmas staple in many countries.
-And they are another Vitamin C highlight of December seasonal fruit.
-Try candying some in syrup as a homemade gift or use them to make some delicious orange chicken dinner.
+Citrus fruit: Oranges, clementines, and tangerines are Christmas staples in many countries.
+They are also another Vitamin C highlight of the December seasonal fruit.
+Try candied oranges in syrup as a homemade gift, or use them to make a delicious orange chicken dinner or orange pistachio cake.

-Pomegranate: Pomegranate continues into December, meaning you can still enjoy its nutritious goodness throughout the holiday season.
-Plus, the seeds can last up to two months in the fridge, ready to top all your favorite dips and salads.
+Pomegranate: Pomegranate season continues into December, so you can enjoy its nutritious goodness throughout the holiday season.
+Plus, the seeds can last up to two months in the fridge, ready to top all your favorite dips (like baba ganoush) and salads.
+You can also learn how to make pomegranate juice, pomegranate kombucha, or pomegranate molasses.

 Square pomegranate juice